sweta4b/Personal-portfolio/README.md

 # Mark-three assignment
-Made this project as apart of neogcamp.
+Made this project as a part of neogcamp.